Advancing knowledge about human communication differences and disorders

 CSD Faculty & ASHA Fellows

-A majority of our faculty are research-driven, practicing clinicians, including four who are American Speech-Language-Hearing Association Fellows.
+A majority of our faculty are research-driven, practicing clinicians, including several who are American Speech-Language-Hearing Association Fellows.
 This ensures you will learn the most current procedures from nationally renowned professionals.

 Becoming leaders in their profession

 A Roadmap for the Autism Research Community to Learn from and Follow